The behavior of sequences of solutions to the Hitchin-Simpson equations

-\begin{section}{$L^2_1$ Convergence and the Eigenvalue Estimates} This section will be the starting point for the analysis of sequences of solutions $(A_i,\phi_i)$ to \eqref{Hitchin-Simpson}.
-We will give a $L^2_1$ estimate of $|\phi_i|$ and $C^{\infty}$ estimate for the invariant polynomials of $\phi_i$.
+\begin{section}{$L^2_1$ Convergence and Eigenvalue Estimates} In this section, we initiate the analysis of sequences of solutions $(A_i, \phi_i)$ to \eqref{Hitchin-Simpson}.
+We will establish an $L^2_1$ estimate for $|\phi_i|$ and provide a $\MC^{\infty}$ estimate for the invariant polynomials associated with $\phi_i$.